UCL-CCS/SCEMa/README.md

 # DeaLAMMPS
 Heterogeneous Multiscale Method implementation featuring Deal.II (FE) and LAMMPS (MD).
-Works (at least) Deal.II/8.4.1 or above, and LAMMPS/17Nov16 compiled with RIGID package.
+Works (at least) using Deal.II/8.4.1 or above, and LAMMPS/17Nov16 compiled with RIGID package.
+Deal.II need to be compiled with dependencies required to run the tutorial ['step-18'](https://www.dealii.org/8.4.1/doxygen/deal.II/step_18.html#ElasticProblemoutput_results), that is the following dependencies: MPI, PETSc, METIS, BOOST, HDF5, LAPACK, MUPARSER, NETCDF, ZLIB, and UMFPACK.

 Continuum mechanics equilibrium equations are solved on the basis of a linear elastic material.
 Non-linear stress/strain beahvior is captured running MD simulations of a sample of material subject to the continuum strain when needed.